toreann/web-security-testing/burp-api-replay-analysis/README.md

 Firefox

 # METHODOLOGY
-1- Intercepting the request
+## 1- Intercepting the request
 Burp Proxy was configured to intercept traffic between the browser and web application
-	Steps:
+		{
 		1- Configure browser proxy
 		2- Enable Burp Proxy Interception
 		3- Trigger the promotional action on the website
-		4- Capture the API request.
+		4- Capture the API request
+		}
 Example request structure and request body:
 http:
 	POST /api/promo/redeem HTTP/2